manorrock/azure-examples/functions/java/README.md

-# Deploy a Java Azure Function
+# Deploy a Java Function

 ## Prerequisites